Frequently Asked Questions

 Do the campgrounds have showers?

-The St. Mary and Fish Creek campgrounds have showers only for guests staying at those campgrounds.
+The St. Mary, Fish Creek, and Apgar campgrounds have showers only for guests staying at those campgrounds.
 Many Glacier and Rising Sun campgrounds have showers for purchase from the Swiftcurrent and Rising Sun Campstores.
 There are also private campgrounds outside the park that sell shower service.
 Check with the Campground Host to find out where there are showers available near your campground.

 Does someone check me in at the campgrounds?
 How do I find a campsite?

-In Apgar, Fish Creek, Sprague Creek, Many Glacier and St. Mary Campgrounds (our reservation campgrounds for all or part of the summer), you will be checked in at the kiosk.
-If you come after hours, your information and site number will be posted at the kiosk window.
-If you are camping at our first come/first serve sites, there may be different procedures, depending on the location.
-Generally campers will stop at the fee station and pick up a fee envelope, proceed into the campground and find an available campsite.
+If you are camping at our first-come, first-serve sites, there may be different procedures, depending on the location.
+Generally, campers will stop at the fee station and pick up a fee envelope, proceed into the campground and find an available campsite.
 Place your fee envelope in the fee tube within a ½ hour of picking your site.
-Credit cards are accepted at our campgrounds, with the exception of Cut Bank Campground.
+Credit cards are accepted at all our campgrounds

 Can I make reservations for an auto campground?